Budget review: Govt increases VAT through ‘back door’ - Minority

 Mr Iddrisu, who is the Member of Parliament (MP) for Tamale South, said Mr Ofori-Atta did not comply with Section 28 (1) (c) of the Public Financial Management Act (PFMA) when he used data from January to May 2018.

-He said the law required the minister to use data for six months and indicated that "we (the Minority members) cannot rely on his
+He said the law required the minister to use data for six months and indicated that "we (the Minority members) cannot rely on his since they are incomplete".

 He said Mr Ofori-Atta presented a pick-and-choose budget, taking credit for the supposed positives and shifting the goal posts with the downsides.